 Gay Clubs & Bars in Boston

-- Machine – Not our favorite gay club in Boston by any means, and often we found it was dead inside after paying a cover – but if you are in the area, can be worth a try.
+Not our favorite gay club in Boston by any means, and often we found it was dead inside after paying a cover – but if you are in the area, it can be worth a try.
 Things improve significantly when they bring out the sexy go-go dancers on the Friday Gay Latin Nights – though they are still a far cry from nights out in Medellin or Guadalajara.
-Machine also hosts 18+ nights which are great for travelers who haven’t quite made it to 21 yet…
+The machine also hosts 18+ nights, which is great for travelers who haven’t quite made it to 21 yet…

-- The Boston Eagle – One of Boston’s oldest gay bars, the Eagle is a worldwide intuition and you always know what to expect here.
-Gritty and unassuming, this spot might be showing its age but that doesn’t stop its loyal and somewhat electric regulars from returning here time and time again.
-It might not be right for everyone, but for conversations and cruising this is a great place in the South End to being or end your night.
+One of Boston’s oldest gay bars, the Eagle, is a worldwide intuition, and you always know what to expect here.
+Gritty and unassuming, this spot might be showing its age, but that doesn’t stop its loyal and somewhat electric regulars from returning here time and time again.
+It might not be right for everyone, but for conversations and cruising, this is an excellent place in the South End to being or end your night.

-- Cathedral Station – A gay sports bar and neighborhood pub that welcomes everyone in the South End.
+A gay sports bar and neighborhood pub that welcomes everyone in the South End.
 Expect minimal campness or gay flare.
-They have a nice outdoor patio area and free parking in the back, pub food including an amazing lobster roll and fun weekend brunches.
+They have a beautiful outdoor patio area and free parking in the back, pub food, including a fantastic lobster roll and fun weekend brunches.
 If you want a fun place to watch the game – this is it, or try your luck at one of their weekly trivia game nights.

-- Trophy Room – Established in 2014, Trophy Room has already made its mark on Boston’s South End.
-They have become a neighborhood favorite due to our friendly atmosphere, creative menus, and variety of special events.
-Live performances from local artists bring vibrance and energy to weeknights and locals pack the bar to watch their favorite stars.
+Established in 2014, Trophy Room has already made its mark on Boston’s South End.
+They have become a neighborhood favorite due to our friendly atmosphere, creative menus, and a variety of special events.
+Live performances from local artists bring vibrance and energy to weeknights, and locals pack the bar to watch their favorite stars.
 Very gay-popular, and – well, the name suggests the kind of guys you might find here.

-- Midway Café – A cash-only dive bar in Jamaica Plains know for its draught beers, quirky varieties of show and pumping Thursday night Queeraoke parties, perfect for a night of fun & debauchery!
-One of Boston’s longest-running queer nights, where everyone including queer, trans, friendlies, and area hipsters are welcomed.
+A cash-only dive bar in Jamaica Plains known for its draught beers, quirky varieties of shows, and pumping Thursday night Queeraoke parties, perfect for a night of fun & debauchery!
+One of Boston’s longest-running queer nights, where everyone, including queer, trans, friendlies, and area hipsters, is welcomed.

-- DBar – Located out of central Boston in residential Dorchester, this fabulous New American restaurant with a creative streak transforms after dark into a happening gay club after dark.
-The interior’s charm harkens to the space’s former life as an Irish pub, but under the vision of owner Brian Piccini, dbar transformed into the ultimate neighborhood restaurant, for Dorchester locals and curious visitors alike.
-Dorchester has become a bit of a mecca for the Boston’s gay scene thanks in part to Dbar so it is well worth the trip out, especially for events like Showtunes Tuesdays and Magnum Saturdays.
+Still, under the vision of owner Brian Piccini, Dbar transformed into the ultimate neighborhood restaurant, for Dorchester locals and curious visitors alike.
+Dorchester has become a bit of a mecca for Boston’s gay scene thanks in part to Dbar, so it is well worth the trip out, especially for events like Showtunes Tuesdays and Magnum Saturdays.

 Gay-Popular Bars in Boston

-- Tiki Rocks – Tasteful island décor adorn the walls at Tiki Rock, and the kitchen serves Polynesian-inspired food like sushi, crab Rangoon and barbecue skewers, with classic and proprietary tiki cocktails made with fresh juices, homemade syrups, and eccentric garnishes.
-Fun, funky and frivolous – who needs to splurge on a trip to Honolulu when you can just stop by here.
+Tasteful island décor adorns the walls at Tiki Rock, and the kitchen serves Polynesian-inspired food like sushi, crab Rangoon and barbecue skewers, with classic and proprietary tiki cocktails made with fresh juices, homemade syrups, and eccentric garnishes.
+Fun, funky, and frivolous – who needs to splurge on a trip to Honolulu when you can just stop by here?

-- Sky Bar @ Yotel – Step out on to this epic rooftop terrace with a 270-degree view over Boston city and harbor.
-The twinkling lights make it a perfect location for sundown cocktails and the views make it a perfect Instagram post.
+Step out onto this huge rooftop terrace with a 270-degree view over Boston city and the harbor.
+The twinkling lights make it a perfect location for sundown cocktails, and the views make it a perfect Instagram post.
 Trendy yet casual, this 12th floor is our go-to spot when in town, but that is also because we are often staying at this funky hotel.

 Cruising, Gay Saunas & Bath Houses in Boston

-Turns out, Boston City Hall isn’t exactly a fan of gay bathhouses – and so you will not find a single sex clubs or bathhouse here, or anywhere else in New England except for in nearby Providence, Rhode Island.
-In fact, they have two, Mega-Plex and Club Body Center, and is New England’s top city for cruising and late-night fun.
+It turns out, Boston City Hall isn’t exactly a fan of gay bathhouses – and so you will not find a single-sex club or bathhouse here, or anywhere else in New England except for in nearby Providence, Rhode Island.
+They have two, Mega-Plex and Club Body Center, and is New England’s top city for cruising and late-night fun.

-Only an hour drive away, gays from Boston and nearby cities all congregate here – and if this is you sort of fun you might consider making the trip too.
+Only an hour’s drive away, gays from Boston and nearby cities all congregate here – and if this is your sort of fun, you might consider making the trip too.
 Providence is just an hour’s drive south of Boston, so it tends to lure plenty of guys from there as well as in nearby cities like Hartford, Worcester, and even Cape Cod.
-If you are nervous about going to a gay sauna for the first time, that’s understandable but the crowd here is generally pretty friendly.
+If you are nervous about going to a gay sauna for the first time, that’s understandable, but the crowd here is generally pretty friendly.

-If your visiting from outside of the USA you should know that the gay bathhouses culture is not very prevalent in the USA and in no way as popular or as high-quality as you might find in international destinations such as Vienna, Bangkok, Hong Kong, Lisbon or Paris.
-But to find a large American city with absolutely no bathhouses is uncommon… and in many ways, the dire state of gay cruising in Boston is indicative of the overall scene here.
+If you are visiting from outside of the USA, you should know that the gay bathhouses culture is not very prevalent in the USA and in no way as popular or as high-quality as you might find in international destinations such as Vienna, Bangkok, Hong Kong, Lisbon or Paris.
+But to find a large American city with absolutely no bathhouses is uncommon — and in many ways, the dire state of gay cruising in Boston is indicative of the overall scene here.